This is the top of this pageSite menu here

 • Meat, fish, shellfish

-• Bread/rice
+• bread/rice

-Note: Do not refreeze meat or seafood.
+Note: Do not refreeze meat, fish or shellfish.

 Group 3: "Efficient use of vegetables"